groupdocs-merger/GroupDocs.Merger-Docs/net/getting-started/use-cases/how-to-merge-gif-images-using-csharp.md

 ---
-id: how-to-merge-bmp-images-using-csharp
+id: how-to-merge-gif-images-using-csharp
-url: merger/net/getting-started/use-cases/how-to-merge-bmp-images-using-csharp
+url: merger/net/getting-started/use-cases/how-to-merge-gif-images-using-csharp
-title: How to merge BMP images using C#
+title: How to merge GIF images using C#
-description: "Learn how to merge BMP image files, combine BMP image files into one file programmatically in C# language using GroupDocs.Merger for .NET library."
+description: "Learn how to merge GIF image files, combine GIF image files into one file programmatically in C# language using GroupDocs.Merger for .NET library."
-keywords: Merge BMP image files in C#, Combine BMP image files programmatically
+keywords: Merge GIF image files in C#, Combine GIF image files programmatically
 productName: GroupDocs.Merger for .NET
-weight: 3
+weight: 4
 structuredData:
     productCode: merger
     productPlatform: net
-    appName: Merge BMP image files in C#
+    appName: Merge GIF image files in C#
-    appDescription: Merge BMP image in a quick and efficient way using C# language and GroupDocs.Merger for .NET API, without the use of any third-party software like Microsoft or Open Office.
+    appDescription: Merge GIF image in a quick and efficient way using C# language and GroupDocs.Merger for .NET API, without the use of any third-party software like Microsoft or Open Office.
     howTo:
-        name: How to merge BMP image files in C#
+        name: How to merge GIF image files in C#
-        description: Learn how to merge BMP image files in C# language and GroupDocs.Merger for .NET API, without the use of any third-party software like Microsoft or Open Office.
+        description: Learn how to merge GIF image files in C# language and GroupDocs.Merger for .NET API, without the use of any third-party software like Microsoft or Open Office.
         url: merger/net/merge/[TRGT_LWR]/#how-to-merge-[TRGT_LWR]-files-in-c
         steps:
         - name: Load source image files